saudbinayed/binout/LS-DYNA-sample/README.md

 `{'matsum','glstat','nodout','elout','rcforc','control'}'`.
 Using Matlab dot-indexing (i.e. using "."), this statement: `binin.matsum` gives you all data contained in the matsum database.
 The data are organised into two main structures: the "metadata" and the "data".
 The actual data are in the "data" structure.
 Again, if you use: `fieldnames('binin.matsum.data')`, Matlab returns the names of the fields of the "data" structure, e.g. the `time`, `kinetic_energy`, `internal_energy`, `hourglass_energy`, etc. Recall that "matsum" gives global and energy data for the parts in the model.
-The IDs of the parts are stored in a field called "ids" in that is found in the "metadata" structure, i.e. in `binin.matsum.metadata.ids`.
+The IDs of the parts are stored in a field called "ids" that is found in the "metadata" structure, i.e. in `binin.matsum.metadata.ids`.

 In particular, you can use:
 ```